 Social27’s platform and tools work best when they are accessed using the Microsoft Edge or Google Chrome browsers.
 Using Mozilla Firefox or Internet Explorer is not recommended.

 To ensure high quality 1080 HD video, an internet connection speed of at least 5 Mbps is required.
-Because internet speeds vary, it is better to have a speed of 1.5 x higher than the required Mbps.
+Because internet speeds vary, it's better to have a speed 1.5 times higher than the required Mbps.
 To prevent image pixilation and dropped frames, a speed of 8 – 10 Mbps is recommended.

 Hardware requirements include: